artica/website/README.md

 Artica's website uses [GitHub Pages][1], which runs with [Jekyll][4].
 Jekyll is a simple, blog-aware static site generator.

-Please follow these steps to install Jekyll on your computer:
+Please follow these steps to install Jekyll on your Mac computer:

 ```
 sudo gem update --system